rsdn/CodeJam/README.md

 with timing limits and to check the limits each time the test is run.

 ### .NET Standard 1.6, 1.5 support
-Almost all features are supported.
+CodeJam: Almost all features are supported.
-CodeJam.Reflection lacks few methods.
+CodeJam.Blocks: Not supported.

 ### .NET Core 1.1, 1.0 support
-Almost all features are supported.
+CodeJam: Almost all features are supported.
-CodeJam.Reflection lacks few methods.
+CodeJam.Blocks: Not supported.

 ### .NET Framework 2.0 support
 .NET Framework 2.0 support is limited.
 Functionality not supported in addition to .NET Framework 3.5 limitations: